ajkimoto/react-redux-webpack-express/README.md

 # webpack-react-redux-express
 A boilerplate for playing around with react, redux and react-router with the help of webpack.
-Comes with Express.js server and a Profile for setting it up on Heroku.
+Comes with Express.js server and is ready to install on Heroku.

 This is an extension of Jean-Pierre Sieren's webpack-react-redux boilerplate https://github.com/jpsierens/webpack-react-redux.
 I went ahead and added express.js server and some configuration for heroku